-The definition varies a bit depending on where you look but pelagic can be defined as relating to open waters or living in water away from shore and the bottom.
-Using both descriptions it’s easy to think of giant tuna species that patrol the deep open ocean far from shore but its more complicated than that.
+The definition varies a bit depending on where you look, but pelagic can be defined as relating to open waters or living in water away from shore and the bottom.
+Using both descriptions, it’s easy to think of giant tuna species that patrol the deep open ocean far from shore, but it's more complicated than that.
+Let's dive in.

-Because the pelagic zone comes so close to shore redfish, speckled sea trout, amberjack, and even cobia are considered pelagic species.
+Because the pelagic zone comes so close to shore, redfish, speckled sea trout, amberjack, and even cobia are considered pelagic species.
 Popular sportfish like tuna, marlin, sailfish, and swordfish live farther offshore in the open waters over the continental shelf and are all pelagic species as well.
+If you're looking to target these deep sea gamefish, you can book a trip with the top guides across the US here.

-Not all deep-sea fish are considered pelagic with some fish species living too deep in the water column.
-Although swordfish can live in depths of up to 2000ft they are still pelagic species while several species of spiderfish live on the seafloor and are considered benthic fish.
+Not all deep-sea fish are considered pelagic, with some fish species living too deep in the water column.
+Although swordfish can live in depths of up to 2,000ft, they are still pelagic species.
+Meanwhile, several species of spiderfish live on the seafloor and are considered benthic fish.

 Usually in a conversation between anglers, the term pelagic is used without distinction.
 With such an abundant category of fish spread out over a vast area, the terms coastal pelagic and oceanic pelagic become necessary to prevent confusion.

-Coastal pelagic species are defined as fish living in waters less than 655 feet deep which means they are typically above the continental shelf.
+Coastal pelagic species are defined as fish living in waters less than 655 feet deep, meaning they are typically above the continental shelf.
 Some of the most popular coastal pelagic species include wahoo, blackfin tuna, mackerel, redfish, and speckled sea trout.
-Although these fish migrate and may cross over the continental shelf they are considered coastal because their natural range and feeding grounds are within the coastal pelagic zone.
+Although these fish migrate and may cross over the continental shelf, they are considered coastal because their natural range and feeding grounds are within the coastal pelagic zone.